What is Study Technology?

-The emphasis of Study Technology is that the student understands, masters and can use what has been learned.
+The emphasis of Study Technology is that the student understands, masters and can apply (put to use in life) what has been learned.

 Mr. Hubbard identified three basic barriers to comprehension and offers simple solutions to overcome each situation.

 An important part of Study Technology is the understanding and use of words.
 A whole subject can appear “too difficult to learn” because of undefined terminology.
-Therefore dictionaries are in continual use in school and tutoring sessions.
+There are dictionaries are in continual use in school and tutoring sessions.

 At H.E.L.P.
 Miami we are not interested in coaching a student to pass a test.
 We do not teach “new math” or employ any of the “common core” curriculum.
 We do not want a classroom full of drugged robots.
 We actually encourage our students to challenge material and think for themselves.
 We strive to ensure our students have certainty on their academics and to be able to USE what they have learned in real life.

-Though we are a very small alternative education center at the time of this writing 100% of our high school graduates have gone on to college, technical school or other educational institutions.
+Though we are a small private school, at the time of this writing 95% of our high school graduates have gone on to college, technical school or other educational institutions.
 We feel that this statistic speaks volumes of the effectiveness of Study Technology.